Bachelor of Arts in Western Civilisation: your questions answered

 You can read UOW’s public announcement here.

 Many people have asked questions about this decision.
-Answers to the most frequently asked questions are below.
+Answers to the most Frequently Asked Questions (FAQs) are below.

 When did UOW begin negotiations with the Ramsay Centre?